Vizzuality/vizzuality/content/posts/50_the-great-google-migration-begins-let-vizzuality.md

 ---
-title: The Great Google Migration Begins: Let Vizzuality be your guide
+title: 'The Great Google Migration Begins: Let Vizzuality be your guide'
 date: 2015-01-20
 author: jamie
 ---